HyperionV/CompSec-security-system/README.md

 ## How to Run

 1.  **Launch the Application:**
-    Once the admin user is created, you can start the main application:

     ```bash
     python main.py
     ```

-    Log in using the credentials of the admin user you just created.
-You will also be guided through a one-time setup for Multi-Factor Authentication (MFA).

 2.  **Create Admin User:**
     To create admin accounts, run the following command and follow the on-screen prompts: